Political, economic and trade information

 - a visit by to Dili by the Prime Minister and Foreign Minister in August 2019 to mark the 20th anniversary of the Popular Consultation; and

-- a visit to Dili by the Minister for Defence Lynda Reynolds and Minister for Veterans Affairs Darren Chester in September 2019 for the 20th anniversary of the arrival in Timor-Leste of the Australian-led International Force for East Timor (INTERFET).
+- a visit to Dili by the former Minister for Defence Linda Reynolds and former Minister for Veterans Affairs Darren Chester in September 2019 for the 20th anniversary of the arrival in Timor-Leste of the Australian-led International Force for East Timor (INTERFET).

 Revitalised bilateral partnership